martinleipert/martinleipert.github.io/index.md

 ---
 layout: page
-title: Martin Leipert
+title: Martin Leipert MSc
-subtitle: - Medical Engineering MSc Graduate
+subtitle: - Researcher in Industrial Computed Tomography
 ---

 Hi I am Martin Leipert,
-being a passionate Coder, I am looking for new opportunities.
-Always open to new topics, especially in the area of Medical Informatics.
-You will finde my CV [here](curriculum) or you can download it here as [PDF](files/curriculum.pdf).
+being a passionate Coder and Researcher.
+Interested mainly in Medical Informatics, Image Processing and Deep Learning, I am looking for new opportunities.
+You will find more about me in my CV [here](curriculum), which you can download here as [PDF](files/curriculum.pdf).

 # Example Projects